Couples counselling for heterosexual, same sex and non-binary couples

 I know that relationships are challenging; yet I believe in, and have witnessed, huge growth in the couples I’ve worked with.
 At Successful Relationships, my husband Simon Mundy and I focus on helping couples achieve real happiness so you can thrive, build stronger families and become caring role models for your children.
 Using a “nuts and bolts” approach based on 40 years of research which identifies what actually makes couples happy, premature and unnecessary separation can be prevented.

-I also do couples intensive retreats in Faulconbridge, which is 1.5 hours outside of Sydney in the Blue Mountains.
+I also do couples intensive retreats in Faulconbridge, 1.5 hours outside of Sydney in the Blue Mountains.
 I can also do them in Sydney by special arrangement.
-Intensives consist of 17 hours of couples therapy, the equivalent of 12x ninety minute couples sessions.
+This is a two day relationship fix which consist of 18 hours of couples therapy, the equivalent of 12 ninety minute couples sessions.
 A private intensive couples week-end may be the ideal solution for you if you can’t find an well-trained couples therapist near home.
 In addition intensives are useful if you can’t come to regular weekly or fortnightly sessions.
 If needed, we can follow up the intensive with Skype sessions from your home.

 Couples counselling & marriage counselling